-Under this framework, we identified several active enhancers in the noncoding regions and validated their potential to initiate the transcription process using luciferase assay (details in supplementary file).
-In addition, we further selected key SNVs within these enhancers that are key for gene expression control (table Sx).
-Of 8 motif-disrupting SNVs we tested, we observed 6 variants with consistent up or down-regulated activity relative to the wild type (Fig. 5B and details in supplementary file).
-One particularly interesting region is chromosome 6, 13.5xxx (Fig. 5C).
-This enhancer is located in the noncoding region and both histone modification and DHS signals all indicate its active regulatory role (Fig. 5C).
-Our xxx based enhancer prediction method identified it as an enhancer and captured EnhancerSeq experiment further validated it (Fig. 5D).
-Hi-C data indicates this region is regulating an upstream gene XXX, which is xxxx (DL to fill in). xx out of the XXX Chip-Seq experiment showed significant binding events and the C to G mutation strong breaks the FOLS2 binding affinity (details in supplementary).
-It has been demonstrated in the luciferase that this mutation introduced xx fold expression reduction as compared to the wild type, indicating strong repressive effect on the enhance activities.
+Using this framework, we identified several active enhancers in noncoding regions, and validated their ability to initiate transcription using luciferase assays (see Supp.
+File/Section(?)
+X).
+In addition, we further selected key SNVs within these enhancers that are important for gene expression control (table Sx).
+Of the 8 motif-disrupting SNVs that we tested, we observed 6 variants with consistent up- or down-regulated activity relative to the wild type (Fig. 5B and Supp.
+File/Section(?)
+X).
+One particularly interesting region is in chromosome 6, 13.5xxx (Fig. 5C).
+This enhancer is located in the noncoding region.
+Both histone modification and DHS signals implicate its regulatory role as being active (Fig. 5C).
+Our xxx based enhancer prediction method identified this as an enhancer, and we note that it was further validated using an EnhancerSeq experiment (Fig. 5D).
+Hi-C data indicate that this region is regulating an upstream gene XXX (DL to fill in). xx out of the XXX Chip-Seq experiments demonstrate significant binding events here, and the C to G mutation strongly disrupts the FOLS2 binding affinity (see Supp.
+File/Section(?)
+X).
+A luciferase assay demonstrates that this mutation introduces an xx-fold reduction in expression relative to wild type expression levels, indicating a strong repressive effect on this enhancer’s functionality.

 Conclusion

-In this paper, we demonstrated the effectiveness of using ENCODE data to prioritize key regulatory elements/SNVs at different scales that are important for oncogenesis.
-Our scheme can be immediately applied to interpret the noncoding variants from large cohorts to pinpoint key elements for detailed functional characterization.
+In the context of oncogenesis, this study comprehensively demonstrates the effectiveness of using ENCODE data to prioritize key regulatory elements and SNVs at different scales.
+Our scheme can immediately be applied to interpret the large number of noncoding variants from massive cohorts to pinpoint key elements for detailed functional characterization.